 Trodelvy is currently being studied to address approximately eight difficult-to-treat solid cancers.

-FDA approval of Trodelvy was based on a multicentre, single-arm, phase two clinical trial, IMMU-132-01; 108 patients with metastatic TNBC were enrolled to study the efficacy of the drug.
+The FDA’s approval of Trodelvy was based on a multi-centre, single-arm, Phase II clinical trial, IMMU-132-01, which enrolled 108 patients with metastatic TNBC to study the efficacy of the drug.
 The primary goals of the trial were tumour response rate and duration of response.

-In a 21-day treatment cycle, the patients received 10mg/kg of Trodelvy on days 1 and 8.
-Tumour imaging was performed at every eight weeks with CT or MRI scans for four to six weeks after a partial or complete response.
+In a 21-day treatment cycle, the patients received 10mg/kg of Trodelvy on days one and eight.
+Tumour imaging was performed every eight weeks with CT or MRI scans for four to six weeks after a partial or complete response.
 Treatment was continued until disease progression or development of intolerance to the therapy.

-Patients demonstrated the overall response rate of 33% in the trial, of which 30.6% of patients showed partial response and 2.8% of patients showed a complete response, while the median duration of response of 7.7 months was observed in the patients.
+Patients demonstrated an overall response rate of 33% in the trial.
+30.6% of patients showed partial response and 2.8% of patients showed a complete response, while the median duration of response of 7.7 months was observed in the patients.

-A phase three confirmatory trial, ASCENT being performed in more than 500 patients will be halted early due to convincingly powerful efficacy results across multiple parameters.
-Top-line results from the study will be achieved by mid-2020.
-The study validated the safety and efficacy data of the drug observed in phase two clinical study.
+A phase three confirmatory clinical trial, ASCENT was performed in more than 500 patients with advanced TNBC.
+The study was halted early due to convincingly powerful efficacy results across multiple parameters.